Enable Microsoft 365 usage analytics

 In the admin center, go to the Settings > Org Settings > Services page.

-Uncheck the statement In all reports, display de-identified names for users, groups, and sites, and then save your changes.
+Uncheck the statement Display concealed user, group, and site names in all reports, and then save your changes.

 It'll take a few minutes for these changes to take effect.
 Showing identifiable user information is a logged event in the Microsoft Purview compliance portal audit log.